Robert Hawkins (artist)

 Robert Hawkins is an American artist born in Sunnyvale, California, USA and presently lives in London, UK., Hawkins' is best known for his "ferocious" style of realism.
 His first drawing in a publication appeared in the kid's section of the San Francisco Chronicle at the age of 5.

-Biography

 1960s

 Hawkins' talent was recognized throughout his childhood and teenage years and won "The Best Artist Award" in both his Freshman and Senior years at Homestead High School (Cupertino, California) in the western section of Sunnyvale.

 1970s

 Hawkins moved from Sunnyvale to San Francisco in 1970 where he became involved in the glam and then the early punk music and art scene.
 Attracted to Haight Ashbury and the counter culture at first, in the end it was the natural beauty of the city, the public parks, cemeteries, and waterfronts that began to become the subjects of his artwork.
 Hawkins' kinship with nature led him to work at Yosemite National Park before moving to New York in 1978.